-A final review of the balloted applications will be undertaken by the Mana Tūāpapa assessment panel.
+A final review of the balloted applications will be undertaken by the Mana Tūāpapa Future Leader Fellowship assessment panel.
 The panel is appointed by Royal Society Te Apārangi and chaired by the President of Royal Society Te Apārangi, or their nominee.
 The Panel will be appointed to ensure diverse organisational, ethnic and gender representation.

-The Panel will:
+The Panel will confirm: the suitability threshold and review each balloted application to ensure that:

-- confirm the suitability threshold - review each balloted application to ensure that the applicant's track record demonstrates a potential to establish, re-enter or progress their career in research relative to opportunity - assess that each applicant has clearly articulated a research plan with high likelihood to deliver research outcomes - assess the suitability of the host's capability to support the Fellow (including cultural support and commitment to embedding Te Tiriti o Waitangi) throughout the Fellowship.
+- the applicant has the potential to become a future research leader - the applicant's track record demonstrates a potential to establish, re-enter or progress their career in research relative to opportunity - the applicant has clearly articulated a research plan with high likelihood to deliver research outcomes - assess the suitability of the host's capability to support the Fellow (including cultural support and pastoral care) throughout the Fellowship.